Whakaari White Island survivors held breath for two minutes underwater

 • Whakaari/White Island tour guide survivor Jake Milbank shares dramatic recovery image

-Depauw's instructions to his four German passengers to "jump into the water" at the sight of the huge plume of volcanic ash rising 3600 metres into the sky, has been widely praised.
+Depauw's instructions to his four German passengers to "jump into the water" at the sight of the huge plume of volcanic ash rising 3600 metres into the sky has been widely praised.

-But a new details of the moments following the group's jump into the Pacific Ocean have been reported in US publication Outside.
+But new details of the moments following the group's jump into the Pacific Ocean have been reported in US publication Outside.

 In the article published on April 15, it revels Depauw saw a dark wave of ash roll across the ocean's surface after he had jumped beneath it, with two of his passengers.